Turnkey Interiors for Techies

-An eclectic mix of styles in modern settings.
+Featuring an eclectic mix of styles against modern settings.

 Who livs here: Rohini Kamat and Keshav Kumar with their daughter Shambhavi and his parents